Consensys/eth-lightwallet/README.md

 ### `keystore.generateNewAddress(password [, num])`

 Generates a new address/private key pair from the seed and stores them in the keystore.
 The private key is stored encrypted with the users password.
-If the integer `n` is supplied a batch of `n` address/keypairs is generated.
+If the integer `num` is supplied a batch of `num` address/key pairs is generated.

 ### `keystore.deserialize(serialized_keystore)`